 - Payment for services provided by sellers to buyers under a product warranty

-- Payment for provision of professional services, such as engineering, management, and consulting services
+- Payment for provisions of professional services, such as engineering, management, and consulting services

 - Other similar payments as stipulated by SAT